 - Create a furniture inventory.
-Highlight items on the inventory you have to keep.
-This should help you identify how much space you will require with your next property.
+Highlight items on the inventory you want to keep.
+This should help you identify how much space you will require in your next property.

 - Think about beginning a house declutter!
 Decluttering a house can take considerably longer than you think.
-Most of us have lofts, garages and cupboards full of memories, but do you really need to take it all to your new home (especially if you are downsizing home)?
-Moving house is the perfect time to have a good clear out.
-Even if you start this process 6 months before your planned move, it wouldn’t be too soon!
+Most of us have lofts, garages and cupboards full of memories – do you really need to take it all to your new home (especially if you are downsizing)?

 - If your children have already flown the nest, don’t allow them to use your home as a personal museum of their lives.
 This is your perfect opportunity to hand back those boxes of old school books and record collections!

 - Time to get shredding.
-Lots of us tend to hold onto old household documents and paperwork much longer than we need to.
+Lots of us hold onto old household documents and paperwork much longer than we need to.
 Granted, some household documents are important and should be retained in a safe place, but having a whole filing cabinet full of old utility bills is totally unnecessary.
 It is always advisable to shred any unwanted documentation rather than throwing it in the bin to prevent identity theft!